rcsmit/mixxx/partymix_live_mk2/partymix_live.rst

 SAMPLE

-the sampler mode is used as a second loopmode (1,2,4,8 beats) to reverse:  change tha name of updateSamplerPadLEDs_ to updateSamplerPadLEDs and vica versa
-             and adjust the (un)comments in PAD_MAPPINGS
+the sampler mode is used as a second loopmode (1,2,4,8 beats) to reverse:  change tha name of updateSamplerPadLEDs_ to updateSamplerPadLEDs and vica versa adjust the (un)comments in PAD_MAPPINGS

 Deck 1 & 2
 1,2,4 and 8 beats.
 To unloop, press a second time.
 To delete the loop, go to loopmode and press 4.